knorrie/btrfs-heatmap/README.md

 timestamp by default, so that if you create multiple of them, they nicely pile up as input for creating a timelapse video.

-Creating multiple ones is as easy as doing `watch './heatmap.py /mountpoint'`
+Creating multiple ones is as easy as doing `watch 'btrfs-heatmap /mountpoint'`

 ## Can I directly view the resulting image?